coderefinery/documentation/content/writing-readme-files.md

 ---

-## Exercise: Discuss the README of a project that you use
+## Optional Exercise: Discuss the README of a project that you use

 ```{exercise} Exercise README-3: Review and discuss a README of a project that you have used
 In this exercise we will review and discuss a README of a project which you